How Bankruptcy Works and What to Expect

 It is the job of the impartial trustee to distribute the payments to the debtor’s creditors.

 The length of the repayment plan is three-to-five years.
 The repayment plan is not lenient.
 It aims to pay creditors at least as much as they would receive under other types of bankruptcy.
 It also does not shy away from seizing 100 percent of the filer’s disposable income for repayments.
+Chapter 13 bankruptcy may stay on your credit report for up to 7 years.

 To be eligible for Chapter 13, you need to fulfill a series of requirements.